kyrafetter/ai-image-detector/README.md

 In our analysis, we noticed that our images have slight brightness, sharpness, and RGB differences between AI generated and real images.
 In order for these differences to be effectively and clearly differentiated by our CNN, we plan to normalize our RGB values to 0 - 1 rather than 0 - 255.
 We want to normalize the image size because this allows the model to learn from features that are at a consistent scale, improving its ability to generalize and recognize patterns.
 Normalizing RGB values also ensures that we work with smaller gradients during backpropagation allowing CNNs to train faster and more effectively as input data has a consistent and smaller scale.
 Finally, because we have brightness and color variations between AI generated and real images, normalizing the RGB values reduces the effect of these differences allowing the CNN to learn meaningful patterns along with intensity variations across the dataset rather than fully relying on brigthness and RGB. <br>

 * Note: We chose normalization over standardization because normalized pixel valuesin the range [0, 1] are easier to interpret for the CNN as they align well with the original image structure. <br>

+## 4 - Train Test Split Using Tensorflow ImageDataGenerator: <br>

+We will use the Tensorflow ImageDataGenerator to perform our 80-20 train test split.
+The ImageDataGenerator will also be set with configurations for binary classfication, normalization, and 1024 by 1024 sizing (post padding the images), to streamline our data splitting and preprocessing steps.
+We will then build our CNN using Tensorflow. <br>